tanin47/superintendent/README.md

 v2.2.0
 - [x] Support trial license - 14d
   - Can they request for another 14d?
 Yes, they can.
 But we'll do it manually.
-- [ ] Make the menu.
+- [x] Make the menu.
 Move vim/normal to menu.
   - Disable toggling developer tool
+- [x] Import a Sqlite file
 - [ ] Export a schema using the menu

 v2.3.0
-- [ ] Attach a Sqlite file
 - [ ] Save and open workspace
   - Use sqlite backup api